n349ca/Netreo/Python Scripts/README.md

 Script will use SaaS or appliance based systems with or without the API Key.

 ### addDeviceImportCSV.py
-You have to use the addDevicesImport.CSV file with this program Rules for Data Entry
+You have to use the CSV files with this program
+Rules for Data Entry

       1. Required Fields